Skip to content

 [!CAUTION]

-quote is a unique and random id generated by the mint to internally look up the payment state. quote MUST remain a secret between user and mint and MUST NOT be derivable from the payment request.
+quote is a unique and random id generated by the mint to internally look up the payment state. quote SHOULD be UUID v7 with all 74 variable bits generated by a CSPRNG and MUST remain a secret between user and mint and MUST NOT be derivable from the payment request.
 A third party who knows the quote ID can front-run and steal the tokens that this operation mints.
 To prevent this, use NUT-20 locks to enforce public key authentication during minting.

-To check whether a mint quote has been paid, the wallet makes a GET /v1/mint/quote/{method}/{quote_id}.
+To check the current accounting data of a mint quote, the wallet makes a GET /v1/mint/quote/{method}/{quote_id}.

 GET https://mint.host:3338/v1/mint/quote/{method}/{quote_id}